 Navigates the browser to the URL that you specify.
 Note that the target page must load within 30 seconds otherwise the transaction will fail with a page load timeout.
 Navigation is considered finished when the load event is fired.

 Clicks on the specified HTML element.
 Use the id, name or CSS selector of the element you wish to interact with.
 Users can define Left, Middle, or Right click, with options to Single, Double, or Triple click.
+The click command waits 1.2 seconds for navigation that may occur after the element is clicked.
+To force the check to move onto the next step after the Go To URL step completes, tick the box labeled Do not wait for navigation.

 Performs a mouse hover over the specified element.
 Use this command for elements that utilize the :hover selector.